Creating a SQL Server hierarchical query can be incredibly useful, but also very difficult without the right tools.

 The RoyalTreeCTE from the previous chapter was an interesting example of multiple recursive queries in the CTE, but it didn’t have a great visual representation of the data.

-First we could apply the tree path method of formatting with the following query, which limits the results to only 3 levels of the hierarchy:
+First we could apply the tree path method of formatting with the following query, which limits the results to only 3 levels of the hierarchy in this SQL Server hierarchical query::

 ;WITH RoyalTreeCTE AS